Kidney Transplant Evaluation

 You’ll Work with a Pre-Transplant Coordinator

 A nurse with special training in organ transplants will be your point of contact throughout the process.
-We’ll also ask you to bring with you to your evaluation one or two people who are willing to serve as your caregivers before, during, and after transplant.
+We’ll also ask you to bring one or two people to your evaluation who are willing to serve as your caregivers before, during, and after transplant.

 You’ll See Several Doctors in One Day